milktrader/Quandl.jl/README.md

 ## Setting your API key

 You can use this package without an auth token, but it's recommended you get one from Quandl.com, since you are limited to 10 downloads per day without it.
-Once you get a token (creating an account on Quandl is enough), you'll only need to replace the text in the `src/token/auth_token.jl` file with your unique token.
+Once you get a token (creating an account on Quandl is enough), you'll only need to replace the text in the `token/auth_token.jl` file with your unique token.
 Don't leave any whitespace or extra lines.
+This directory isn't created by default, so you may need to create it by hand, inside `Quandl` package directory.
 Every time you upgrade or re-install this package, you'll need to do this extra step.

-An another way of doing this, is by using the `set_auth_token` function:
+Another way of doing this is by using the `set_auth_token` function:

 ```julia
 julia> set_auth_token("1234567890") # You pass a string with your API key to this function
 ```

 The package will use your unique token automatically, or if you choose to remain anonymous and don't care about more than 10 downloads per day, it will make an anonymous call.

 You can also call `quandl` function using the `auth_token` argument.
-That way, the program will use it instead of the token stored on the file, if you have one.
+That way, the program will use the token you passed to the function instead of the one stored on the file, if you have one.

 ## More